IIIF/api/source/api/presentation/2.0/index.md

 ```
 {: .urltemplate}

 The sequence conveys the ordering of the views of the object.
-The default sequence (and typically the only sequence) _must_{: .rfc} be embedded within the manifest, and _may_{: .rfc} also be available from its own URI.
-Any additional sequences _must_{: .rfc} be referred to from the manifest, not embedded within it.
+The default sequence (and typically the only sequence) _MUST_ be embedded within the manifest, and _MAY_ also be available from its own URI.
+Any additional sequences _MUST_ be referred to from the manifest, not embedded within it.

 The new {name} parameter in the URI structure is to distinguish it from any other sequences that may be available for the physical object.
 Typical default names for sequences are "normal" or "basic".
-Names _should_{: .rfc} begin with a character in the range [a-zA-Z].
+Names _SHOULD_ begin with a character in the range [a-zA-Z].

-Sequences _may_{: .rfc} have their own descriptive, rights and linking metadata using the same fields as for manifests.
-The `label` property _may_{: .rfc} be given for sequences and _must_{: .rfc} be given if there is more than one referenced from a manifest.
+Sequences _MAY_ have their own descriptive, rights and linking metadata using the same fields as for manifests.
+The `label` property _MAY_ be given for sequences and _MUST_ be given if there is more than one referenced from a manifest.
 After the metadata, the set of pages in the object, represented by canvas resources, are listed in order in the `canvases` property.
-There _must_{: .rfc} be at least one canvas given.
+There _MUST_ be at least one canvas given.

 In the manifest example above, the sequence is referenced by its URI and contains only the basic information of `label`, `@type` and `@id`.
-The default sequence should be written out in full within the manifest file, as below but _must not_{: .rfc} have the `@context` property.
+The default sequence should be written out in full within the manifest file, as below but _MUST NOT_ have the `@context` property.

 ```javascript
 {